Where can I find more information about child support?

 Clicklaw’s HelpMap can help you locate services that can assist with family law problems.

-Clicklaw also links you to information in other languages.
+Clicklaw also links you to information and services in other languages.

-Court Tips for Parents: Representing Yourself in Chambers - Justice Education Society
+Court Tips for Parents: Representing Yourself in Supreme Court - Justice Education Society

-Court Tips for Parents: Representing Yourself in Chambers is a series of seven short videos about going to Supreme Court to change a child support order.
+Court Tips for Parents: Representing Yourself in Supreme Court is a series of seven short videos about going to Supreme Court to change a child support order.

 Child Support Officers – Ministry of Attorney General

-For more information about the child support guidelines, a Child Support Office is available in Kelowna, Nanaimo, Surrey and Vancouver.
-If you don’t live in a community with a Child Support Office you can phone the following numbers for assistance:
+For more information about the child support guidelines, a Child Support Officer is available in Kelowna, Nanaimo, Surrey, Vancouver and Victoria.
+If you don’t live in a community with a Child Support Officer, a family justice counsellor can also provide information about child support.
+Contact the Family Justice Centre or Justice Access Centre nearest you for assistance.

-Are you eligible for B.C.
-Employment and Assistance and have the right to receive child support?
-If so, you “assign” your maintenance (support) rights to the B.C. government.
-The government takes over the responsibility to obtain, change and enforce the support order on your behalf.
-To speak to a Family Maintenance Worker, contact the Ministry of Social Development by calling 1 866-866-0800 (no charge).
+Are you receiving income, hardship or disability assistance and have the right to receive child support?
+If so, you may be eligible to request family maintenance services.
+This means the government takes over the responsibility to obtain, change and enforce the child support order on your behalf.
+To learn more, speak to your Employment Assistance Worker or contact the Ministry of Social Development and Poverty Reduction by calling 1 866-866-0800 (no charge).

-For other in-person services, see Who Can Help?
+For other in-person and virtual services, see Who Can Help?